 - 14.1.11 Any expenses incurred in relation to company secretarial duties, including all costs incurred in preparing accounts and producing and despatching annual, half yearly and other reports of the Company. - 14.1.12 Any costs incurred in producing and despatching dividend or other payments of the Company. - 14.1.13 Any fees, expenses or disbursements of any investment, legal or other professional adviser of the Company and those of the Company's sub-advisers. - 14.1.14 All fees and expenses incurred in relation to the addition and initial organisation of any new Fund, the listing of Shares on any stock exchange, the registration of any Fund with any regulator (including the fees of any law firm or other adviser in connection thereto) any offer of Shares (including the preparation and printing of any prospectus and KIID Documents) and the distribution of the Prospectus and the creation, conversion and cancellation of Shares. - 14.1.15 Any costs incurred in taking out and maintaining an insurance policy in respect of the ACD and the Company. - 14.1.16 Expenses incurred by the Company in respect of any movable and immovable property in which the Company has an interest.
-Currently the Company does not intend to hold any such interests. - 14.1.17 Fees and expenses in respect of establishing and maintaining the register of shareholders, including any sub-registers kept for the purpose of the administration of Individual Savings Accounts and other nominee services, are payable quarterly out of the property of the Company and are currently charged at the rate of £17.50 per annum per shareholder.
-A £17.50 charge per annum will also be payable per holder held on a ISA sub-register, and a £17.50 charge per annum for ISA savers' plans. - 14.1.18 Any costs incurred by the Company associated with independent risk monitoring or daily "value at risk" or "VaR" calculations. - 14.1.19 Any value added or similar tax relating to any charge or expense set out above. - 14.2 Allocation of Assets, Charges and Expenses to Funds
+Currently the Company does not intend to hold any such interests. - 14.1.17 Fees and expenses in respect of establishing and maintaining the register of shareholders, including any sub-registers kept for the purpose of the administration of Individual Savings Accounts and other nominee services. - 14.1.18 Any costs incurred by the Company associated with independent risk monitoring or daily "value at risk" or "VaR" calculations. - 14.1.19 Any value added or similar tax relating to any charge or expense set out above. - 14.2 Allocation of Assets, Charges and Expenses to Funds